Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

+In the figures, the spectral functions at the low frequency $\omega \ll 10^{0}$ appear to show a power-law behavior $\omega^\alpha$ with positive exponents $\alpha > 0$ irregardless of the disorder strengths $h$.
+Additionally, in Figs.~\ref{fig:lowfrequencyspec}(a)(b), we also observe that the spectral functions in the MBL regime have another range $\omega \approx 10^0$ to $\omega \approx 10^1$ showing a power-law behavior with a negative exponent, which is very close to $\alpha \approx -1$.

-It is also interesting to see if the spectral function shows any singular behavior at low frequencies in addition to the zero-frequency delta function.
-The low-frequency singular behavior of the spectral function would manifest in the long-time behavior of the auto-correlation function.
-While not shown in the figure, we attempt to fit the low frequency part of the cumulative spectral function using the $n_{\text{max}} =1000$ result with $\omega^{\gamma+1}$ and found that $\gamma \approx 0.39$ (so that $\Phi(\omega)\sim \omega^{0.39}$).
-However, we note that it is still fairly challenging to extract the low-frequency singular behavior from our present numerical data.
-It would be ideal if one can obtain an analytical low-frequency result from the physics of MBL or from our conjectured asymptotic formula Eq.~(\ref{eqn:fitformula}) and to compare with our disorder-averaged spectral function~\cite{nandkishoreSpectral2014,PhysRevLett.114.117401,pekkerFixed2017,varmaLength2019,gopalakrishnanDynamics2020,herbrychRelaxation2021}.
-On the other hand, if one has an expected low-frequency behavior of the spectral function, one can also use this information to modify the conjectured behavior of $b_n$~\cite{viswanathRecursion1994,khaitSpin2016}.
-In any case, the low-frequency behavior of the spectral function in MBL warrants a further investigation in the future using the recursive method~\cite{khaitSpin2016}.
+An interesting open question is to obtain an analytical low-frequency behavior of the spectral function from the linear extrapolation formula Eq.~(\ref{eqn:fitformula}) of $b_n$ and to compare with the disorder-averaged spectral function obtained numerically~\cite{nandkishoreSpectral2014,PhysRevLett.114.117401,pekkerFixed2017,varmaLength2019,gopalakrishnanDynamics2020,herbrychRelaxation2021}.
+On the other hand, if one has an expected low-frequency behavior of the spectral function, one can also use this information to modify the extrapolation procedure of $b_n$~\cite{viswanathRecursion1994,khaitSpin2016}.
+In any case, we believe that the low-frequency behavior of the spectral function in the MBL systems warrants a further investigation in the future using the Lanczos method~\cite{khaitSpin2016}.